prog4biol/pfb2019/projects/project_proposal_guide.md

 In addition to discussing the above points, strong presentations integrate:

-- Live demos
+- Live demos (on command line or in Jupyter notebook)
 - Code walk-throughs/highlights
 - Discussion of lessons learned
-- Future directions/improvments
+- Future directions/improvements